What do surveys say about the trend in inequality and the applicability of two table-transformation methods?: Introduction

-Up to now, the most popular method for constructing counterfactual joint distributions in the form of counterfactual contingency tables was the table-transformation method called the \textit{iterative proportional fitting algorithm} (hereafter IPF algorithm).
+Until the late 2010s, the most popular method for constructing counterfactual joint distributions in the form of counterfactual contingency tables was the table-transformation method called the \textit{iterative proportional fitting algorithm} (hereafter \href{https://en.wikipedia.org/wiki/Iterative_proportional_fitting}{IPF algorithm}).

 The IPF algorithm is a scaling procedure which standardizes the marginal distributions of a contingency table to a fixed value (where the marginal distributions represent the structural availability), while retaining a specific association between the row and the column variables.
-Its preserved association is captured by the odds-ratio.
+Its preserved association is captured by the odds-ratio if the assorted trait is dichotomous.

-As it is put by Aristotle, ``it is impossible, or not easy, to alter by argument what has long been absorbed by habit.''
-Despite of Aristotle's claim, we dare to argue that the habit of many researchers to construct counterfactuals with the IPF has a better alternative.

-In this paper, we \textit{compare the IPF with the table-transformation method} recently proposed by \cite{Naszodi2019_PB} and \cite{NaszodiMendonca2021} (henceforth NM-method).\footnote{While the IPF is a built-in algorithm in SPSS, the NM is not yet.
-However, there is no technical obstacle for the NM-method to gain popularity among non-SPSS users since it is implemented in R, Excel and Visual Basic (see: \url{http://dx.doi.org/10.17632/x2ry7bcm95.2}).
-In addition, the NM-method is promoted in Wikipedia (see \url{https://en.wikipedia.org/wiki/NM-method}) and featured in the New York Times (see: \url{https://www.nytimes.com/2023/02/13/opinion/marriage-assortative-mating.html}).
-Also, the paper by \cite{NaszodiMendonca2021} (submitted to the \emph{Journal of Demographic Economics} on the 12 December 2019 and published online on the 1 March 2021) is referred to by \cite{Chiappori2020} by writing ``a recent paper finds that assortativeness did not change monotonically over time, having first dropped until the turn of the millennium, and then increased''.} The transformed table obtained with the NM has the same preset marginal distributions as the transformed table obtained with the IPF.
+``It is impossible, or not easy, to alter by argument what has long been absorbed by habit''.\footnote{See: Nicomachean Ethics X.1179b.} Despite of Aristotle's admonition, we dare to argue in this paper that the habit of many researchers to construct counterfactuals with the \textit{IPF has a better alternative}.
+In particular, we show that the table-transformation method developed by \cite{NaszodiMendonca2021} (henceforth \href{https://en.wikipedia.org/wiki/NM-method}{NM-method}) is more suitable for the purpose than the IPF.\footnote{While the IPF is a built-in algorithm in SPSS, the NM is not yet.
+However, there is no technical obstacle for the NM-method to gain popularity among non-SPSS users since it is implemented in R, Excel, Visual Basic, Matlab, and Stata (see: \url{http://dx.doi.org/10.17632/x2ry7bcm95.2} and \url{https://data.mendeley.com/datasets/95k6mmrxvg}).} The transformed table obtained with the NM has the same preset marginal distributions as the transformed table obtained with the IPF.
 However, the NM-transformation is invariant to the ordinal indicator proposed by \cite{LiuLu2006} (henceforth, LL-indicator), rather than being invariant to the cardinal odds-ratio.